tleyden/tleyden.github.io/source/_posts/2014-05-22-configure-emacs-as-a-go-editor-from-scratch.markdown

 * `git clone git@github.com:dominikh/go-mode.el.git`
 * From within Emacs, run `M-x update-file-autoloads`, point it at the **go-mode.el** file in the cloned directory.
 * Emacs will prompt you for a result path, and you should enter **~/Misc/emacs/go-mode.el/go-mode-load.el**
-* Add these two lines to your ~/.emacs
+* Add these two lines to your ~/.emacs  (if you don't already have this file, you should create an empty one)

 ```
 (add-to-list 'load-path "~/Misc/emacs/go-mode.el/")